Tobi-De/litestar-browser-reload/README.md

 > [!IMPORTANT]
 > This plugin currently contains minimal features and is a work-in-progress

-Auto browser reload plugin for litestar, intended for use in development.
+Automatic browser reload plugin for Litestar, designed for development use.

 ## Table of Contents